redbear/IoT_pHAT/README.md

 ## Known Issues

-* The BT UART is not stable and it is a software problem, it will be fixed as soon as possible.
-For a workaround, please read `How to play: Bluetooth`.
+* Default EEPROM firmware is v0.2
+	- The BT UART1 is not stable, modify the EEPROM with v0.3 which will use UART0 instead
+	- The WiFi is not stable, modify the EEPROM with 0.3 to lower the SDIO clock from 40MHz to 20MHz.

 ## Resources